Angus Gault: 1933

-The 1933 season began with Gault playing in the opening round match between Hangatiki and Te Kuiti on the newly opened domain ground on May 6.
+The 1933 season began with Gault playing in the opening round match between Hangatiki and Te Kuiti on the newly opened domain ground on 6 May.
 His following matches were against Pio Pio then Nehe at Rugby Park with Hangatiki winning 8 to 3.
-He played in matches against Mangapehi on June 10, and Te Kuiti on June 17 and was then selected in the Maniapoto sub union representative side to start.
-The match was played on June 24 against Otorohanga for the Carlsen Cup.
+He played in matches against Mangapehi on 10 June, and Te Kuiti on 17 June and was then selected in the Maniapoto sub union representative side to start.
+The match was played on 24 June against Otorohanga for the Carlsen Cup.
 His 28-year-old brother, William was on the opposition Otorohanga side.
 Maniapoto who wore green and white could only manage a 6–6 draw against the black and white of Otorohanga which meant that the later side retained the Carlson Cup.

-He returned to his Hangatiki side to play against Pio Pio and Nehe on July 1 and 8 respectively.
-Gault was mentioned in their 6–3 win when “play centred midfield until Gault, Davis and Grey led the blue pack into the yellow territory where a nice kick by the defenders enabled Trench to follow up fast and catch the Blue full-back in possession”.
-Late in the match with the score 3-3 Gault “suffered a temporary injury” but was able to play on and Hangatiki scored to win.
-The King Country Chronicle said “Gault, Davis, Hare and Wiske were worthy of mention”.
-In Hangatiki's July 29 match against Te Kuiti, lost 31–6, Gault played an outstanding game.
-He broke through Te Kuiti but was tackled “just in time” by J. Barlow, then he was involved in “a loose dribbling rush” with Irvine.
-The King Country saying at this point that he “was playing a really great game”.
-Later Hangatiki scored to make it 11–6 with “Gault’s work responsible for a score”.
-Following a game with Mangapehi on August 5 Gault was selected in the forwards for Maniapoto to play Tainui on August 12.
+He returned to his Hangatiki side to play against Pio Pio and Nehe on 1 and 8 July respectively.
+Gault was mentioned in their 6–3 win when "play centred midfield until Gault, Davis and Grey led the blue pack into the yellow territory where a nice kick by the defenders enabled Trench to follow up fast and catch the Blue full-back in possession".
+Late in the match with the score 3-3 Gault "suffered a temporary injury" but was able to play on and Hangatiki scored to win.
+The King Country Chronicle said "Gault, Davis, Hare and Wiske were worthy of mention".
+In Hangatiki's 29 July match against Te Kuiti, lost 31–6, Gault played an outstanding game.
+He broke through Te Kuiti but was tackled "just in time" by J. Barlow, then he was involved in "a loose dribbling rush" with Irvine.
+The King Country saying at this point that he "was playing a really great game".
+Later Hangatiki scored to make it 11–6 with "Gault's work responsible for a score".
+Following a game with Mangapehi on 5 August Gault was selected in the forwards for Maniapoto to play Tainui on 12 August.
 The match was played on the coast and was drawn 3-3.
-Gault was reported to be one of the “most effective forwards” for Maniapoto along with Koroheke, Hare, and Andrews.
+Gault was reported to be one of the "most effective forwards" for Maniapoto along with Koroheke, Hare, and Andrews.
 Two weeks later the same teams met again for the return match at Rugby Park with Gault again selected in the loose forwards.
-Maniapoto won 27–5 with Gault “doing good work” in the forwards.
+Maniapoto won 27–5 with Gault "doing good work" in the forwards.
 He was later mentioned for defensive work and then he came close to scoring in the second half.
-His final game of the season was for Hangatiki against Te Kuiti in the Pukeweka Shield final on September 2.
+His final game of the season was for Hangatiki against Te Kuiti in the Pukeweka Shield final on 2 September.
 The match was also being played as a benefit match for P. Davis who had badly fractured his leg playing for Hangatiki earlier in the season and had been in hospital since.
-Te Kuiti won 17 to 11 with Gault mentioned after coming away with the ball from a lineout after some “hard skirmishing”.
+Te Kuiti won 17 to 11 with Gault mentioned after coming away with the ball from a lineout after some "hard skirmishing".
 A while later he and Riddle burst away but it amounted to nothing.